sunlightlabs/python-sunlight/README.rst

 Basic usage and some brief examples can be found on `readthedocs <http://python-sunlight.rtfd.org>`_.
-If this doens't help, feel free to email for help, ask over IRC in ``#sunlightlabs`` on ``irc.freenode.net``, or open a issue if it's a particularly nasty bug (particularly regarding ambiguous documentation, or poorly exposed API methods).
+If this doesn't help, feel free to email for help, ask over IRC in ``#sunlightlabs`` on ``irc.freenode.net``, or open a issue if it's a particularly nasty bug (particularly regarding ambiguous documentation, or poorly exposed API methods).

 License
 *******